 Now, of course I don’t expect you to go through SD code and start matching addresses, however what you can do is see whether SD addon itself has changed.

-The thing you need to remember is that Kodi updates addons automatically by default.
+Remember that Kodi updates addons automatically by default.
 Once a newer version is available, even if that version is found on a different repository than the one you originally installed from, Kodi will update.

 I) Overcome No stream available

-b) So, the next option you should try is the Rollback feature built-in to Kodi’s addon manager.
+Try the Rollback feature built-in to Kodi’s addon manager.

 Just navigate to the addon the way you always do and then right-click it to bring up a menu > select Add-on Information > if it isn’t grayed out, Select Rollback > Select a previous version to reinstall.